saucelabs/sauce-api-mcp/README.md

-# sauce-mcp
+# sauce-api-mcp
-A 1:1 mapping of the Sauce Labs API into MCP Tools
+An MCP Server for the Sauce Labs API

 ## Overview
-Sauce-MCP is an MCP Server that serves as a wrapper for the Sauce Labs Public API.
+Sauce-API-MCP is an MCP Server that serves as a wrapper for the Sauce Labs Public API.
 With proper credentials and access, any Sauce Labs customer can use this